NUSTM/ECPE/README.md

 This repository contains the code for our ACL 2019 paper:

 Rui Xia and Zixiang Ding.
 Emotion-Cause Pair Extraction: A New Task to Emotion Analysis in Texts.
-ACL 2019. https://arxiv.org/abs/1906.01267
+ACL 2019 (Outstanding Paper Award). [[pdf](https://www.aclweb.org/anthology/P19-1096.pdf)]

 Please cite our paper if you use this code.